Wang Hun (general): Later life and career

 Sima Yan died in May 290 and his developmentally disabled son, Emperor Hui, ascended the throne.
 Wang Hun was appointed Palace Attendant and was awarded with his own non-commissioned officers.
 In 291, Empress Jia and the Prince of Chu, Sima Wei, planned to depose the emperor’s regents, the Prince of Ru’nan Sima Liang and Wei Guan.
 Sima Wei sought Wang Hun to use his popular image as a way to downplay his actions to the public.
 However, Wang Hun refused, pretending to be ill and locking himself up in his residence with more than a thousand guards.
 Sima Wei did not dare to force Wang Hun out and carried on without him.
 After killing the regents, Empress Jia turned on Sima Wei and executed him.
 Wang Hun led his troops into the palace and was rewarded with the office of Manager of the Affairs of the Masters of Writing.
 During the coup, Wang Hun's son-in-law Pei Kai sought refuge at Wang's residence as Pei had marriage ties with both Sima Liang and Wei Guan; Pei also brought along Sima Liang's son Sima Yang.
 With Wang Hun's assistance, both Pei Kai and Sima Yang survived the purge.

 After becoming Minister Over the Masses, Wang Hun's fame went into a gradual decline.
 He died at the age of 75 (by East Asian reckoning) on 4 September 297 and was posthumously named Duke Yuan of Jingling.
-His eldest son, Wang Shang (王尚) died early, so Wang Ji (王濟) was established as Wang Hun's heir.
-However, Wang Ji died before his father, so Wang Hun's feudal titles ended up with his grandson, Wang Zhuo (王卓), instead.
+His eldest son, Wang Shang (王尚) died early, so Wang Ji (王濟; died between 285 and 293) (Note: Wang Ji was still alive in 285 when Emperor Wu appointed him Palace Attendant on 2 March.
+Also, both Shishuo Xinyu and Wang Ji's biography in Book of Jin recorded that his good friend Sun Chu (孫楚; grandfather of Sun Sheng and Sun Chuo) attended his funeral; Sun Chu himself died in 293 (per his biography in Book of Jin).
+Wang Ji's biography recorded that he was 46 (by East Asian reckoning) when he died.) was established as Wang Hun's heir.
+However, Wang Ji also predeceased his father, so Wang Hun's feudal titles ended up with his grandson, Wang Zhuo (王卓), instead.
+He was replaced as Minister Over the Masses by Wang Rong.